Spanier-Whitehead duality for topological coHochschild homology: Computations

 \section{Computations}

-In this section, we apply Theorem \ref{thm equivalence of connective coalgebras and coconnective coalgebras in chains} to construct interesting examples of coalgebras in module spectra and then we use Theorem \ref{thm cothh duality in chains} to compute the coHochschild homology groups of these coalgebras.
+In this section, we apply Theorem \ref{thm equivalence of connective coalgebras and coconnective coalgebras in chains} to construct interesting examples of coalgebras in module spectra and then we use Theorem \ref{thm cothh duality in chains} to compute the topological coHochschild homology groups of these coalgebras.
+Furthermore, all our topological coHochschild homology computations are algebraic.
+In other words, in each case, we compute $\coTHH^{HR}(C)$ for some discrete ring $R$ and $HR$-coalgebra $C$.

 Each subsection below is devoted to the construction of a particular coalgebra and its coHochschild homology computation.
 In Section \ref{sec cothh of dsa in chains}, we show that $\hfp \wdg_{\hz}\hfp$ is an $\hfp$-coalgebra in a unique way and compute its coHochschild homology groups.
 Section \ref{sec cothh of steenrod algebra spectrum} is devoted to the study of the Steenrod algebra spectrum as an $\hfp$-coalgebra and in Section \ref{sec loop fp is a coalgebra}, we construct an $\hfp$-coalgebra structure on $\Omega \hfp$; we compute the relevant coHochschild homology groups in each of these cases.